 Use Case

 The use of custom and community providers in Terraform Cloud and Terraform Enterprise is outlined in our Custom and Community Providers documentation.
-There are two options; place the provider binary in the repository (Terraform Cloud or Terraform Enterprise) or build a custom Terraform bundle (Terraform Enterprise).
+There are 4 options :

 Procedure